M0hannad/Business-Analytics-Nanodegree/README.md

 **Acknowledgement**

-Thanks to 'Misk Skills' and 'SDAIA' for providing this [scholarship](Welcome-to-the-Nanodegree-Program/scholarship.pdf) :tada: course.
+Thanks to `Misk Skills` and `SDAIA` for providing their spornorship for this scholarship.